 Application Opening Dates and Processing Times

-The online form will be available on Monday 22nd May 2023 and the closing date for submitting your completed application will be 4pm on Friday 7th July.
-No applications will be eligible if received after this date/time.
+The online form will next be available at 10am on Tuesday 9th April 2024 and the closing date for submitting your completed application will be 3pm on Tuesday 14th May 2024.
+No applications will be eligible if incomplete or if received after this date/time.

-Our aim is to process all applications to be able to give you a decision at the beginning of October 2023.
+Our aim is to process all applications received in the first opening period to be able to give you a decision at the beginning of July 2024.
 If a decision is likely to be delayed until after then, we will let you know.
 When applying please bear in mind that your grant cannot start until you receive a formal decision from us.